CineEncoder/cine-encoder/README.md

 ### Tracking the development of the project

 Next release version: 3.4.
-Estimated release date: Aug 15 2021.
+Estimated release date: Aug 15 2021 (postponed until Sep 1 2021).
 To tracking the development of the project see [Project page](https://github.com/CineEncoder/cine-encoder/projects/1?fullscreen=true)